-Clavicle and proximal humerus fractures are often caused by a direct blow from an accident, fall, or collision.
+Clavicle and proximal humerus fractures are often caused by a direct blow to the shoulder from an accident, fall, or collision.
 The scapula is harder to fracture than these two bones, so fractures of it are usually caused by high energy trauma.

 The most noticeable, and earliest sign or symptom of shoulder fracture is pain.
 This is typically followed by a sensation of inability to move the arm, weakness, swelling, and typically bruising is noted.
 Bruising can often take days to develop, and is sometimes seen at distant locations, when the blood is brought elsewhere by gravity.
 Deformity can be seen, when the broken bone pushes towards the skin.
 This is a common occurrence especially with clavicle fractures.

 Most fractures heal in approximately 8 weeks.
-This in the shorter or longer based upon the pattern of the fracture, age, and other medical and nonmedical factors.
+The timeline of fracture healing may vary based upon the pattern of the fracture, age, and other medical and nonmedical factors.

-Some fractures can be treated nonoperatively, or without surgery.
+Some fractures can be treated nonoperatively as seen in Fig 2.
 When nonsurgical treatment is chosen, the fracture is immobilized and the patient is directed to rest and to avoid activities which use the shoulder.

-Surgery is needed for more serious injuries, and often involves fixation with hardware - typically metal plates and screws.
+Surgery is needed for more serious injuries, and often involves fixation with hardware as seen in Fig 3. - typically metal plates and screws.
 Sometimes however, the injury is more severe and different types of surgeries are indicated.

-Age, fracture area, and type are important factors, and some fractures require surgeries such as fusion, partial or total shoulder replacement.
+Age, fracture location, and type are important factors, and some fractures require surgeries such as fusion, partial or total shoulder replacement.

 Recovery after shoulder fracture surgery

-It is important to note that your overall recovery will depend highly upon the type and severity of the injury, and your doctor can help you to understand these differences to help you form expectations regarding overall recovery.
+It is important to note that your overall recovery will depend highly upon the type and severity of the injury and surgical fixation.
+Your provider will work with you to manage expectations and get you back to your desired activities.